 Analysing Conversion Rate Trends

-Conversion rates measure the effectiveness of your sales funnel.
+Conversion rates measure the effectiveness of your customer acquisition funnel.
 By analysing trends over time, you can identify which channels, campaigns, or pages are driving the most revenue.
 This information empowers you to fine-tune your strategies, experiment with different approaches, and enhance user experiences to maximise conversions.

 4) Churn Rate